-Ultrasensitive self-driven broadband photodetector based on 2D-WS2/GaAs type-II Zener heterojunction†
+An ultrasensitive self-driven broadband photodetector based on a 2D-WS2/GaAs type-II Zener heterojunction†

-High-performance broadband photodetectors have attracted extensive research interest because of their significance in optoelectrical applications.
-In this study, a highly sensitive room-temperature (RT) broadband photodetector composed of a WS2/GaAs type-II Van der Waals heterojunction was demonstrated, which exhibited obvious photoresponse to broadband light illuminations from 200 to 1550 nm beyond the limitation of the bandgaps.
-The impressive device performances were achieved in terms of a low noise current of ~59.7 pA, a high responsivity up to 527 mA/W, an ultrahigh Ilight/Idark ratio of 107, a large specific detectivity of 1.03 × 1014 Jones, a minimum detection light intensity of 17 nW/cm2 and an external quantum efficiency (EQE) up to 80%.
+High-performance broadband photodetectors have attracted extensive research interest because of their significance in optoelectronic applications.
+In this study, a highly sensitive room-temperature (RT) broadband photodetector composed of a WS2/GaAs type-II van der Waals heterojunction was demonstrated, which exhibited obvious photoresponse to broadband light illumination from 200 to 1550 nm beyond the limitation of the bandgaps.
+Impressive device performances were achieved in terms of a low noise current of ∼59.7 pA, a high responsivity up to 527 mA W−1, an ultrahigh Ilight/Idark ratio of 107, a large specific detectivity of 1.03 × 1014 Jones, a minimum detection light intensity of 17 nW cm−2 and an external quantum efficiency (EQE) up to 80%.
 Transient photoresponse measurements revealed that the present detector is capable of working at a high frequency with a 3 dB cutoff frequency up to 10 kHz and a corresponding rise/fall time of 21.8/49.6 μs.
 Notably, this heterojunction device demonstrated Zener tunneling behaviors with a threshold voltage of −4 V. The capacitance–voltage (C–V) properties of the heterojunction were investigated to understand the device performances.
-In addition, the as-fabricated device can function as an image sensor with a well-pleasing imaging capability.
-Considering the above superior features, the proposed WS2/GaAs type-II Van der Waals heterojunction may find great potential in high-performance broadband photodetection applications.
+In addition, the as-fabricated device can function as an image sensor with an outstanding imaging capability.
+Considering the above superior features, the proposed WS2/GaAs type-II van der Waals heterojunction may find great potential in high-performance broadband photodetection applications.